Our Clothing Sizes

 How to Measure Yourself

 Chest: Measure under your armpits, around your shoulder blades, and over the fullest/widest part of your chest.
 Don’t pull the tape measure too hard.
-Put your arms down before taking the final number
+Put your arms down, relax and breath out before you measure.

 Waist: Measure around your natural waistline.
-This is the narrow part of your torso, above your navel.
+This is the narrowest part of your torso, usually above your navel.
+It is not where most modern pant waistlines usually lie.
 Relax and breath out before you measure.

-Hips: Stand with feet together and measure the circumference of your hips, making sure to go around the widest part of your hips and butt.
+Hips: Measure the circumference of your hips, making sure to go around the widest part of your hips and butt.

 Bicep: Measure around the widest part of your upper arm.
 Relax and let your arm hang down by your side.
 Resist the urge to flex.